fal-ai/jaffle_shop_with_fal/README.md

 ### Running Instructions:

-1. Run `dbt run`
+1. Run your dbt models

 ```bash
 $ dbt run
 ## Runs the SQL models on the datawarehouse and Python models locally with fal
 ```

-2. Run `fal flow run` to execute the full graph including Python scripts.
+2. Run `fal flow run` to execute the full graph including fal Python scripts.
 You can use the dbt [graph selectors](https://docs.getdbt.com/reference/node-selection/graph-operators) and [much more](https://docs.fal.ai/).
 With `fal flow run`, you will not have to run `dbt run` since fal handles the full execution.

 ```bash
 $ fal flow run